Solskjaer's sloppy Man Utd back where they belong - in the Europa League | Goal.com

 Manchester City loanee Angelino made a mockery of Aaron Wan-Bissaka, who again showed he is incapable of dealing with balls into the far post, to steal in to open the scoring.

-Five years to the day that Louis van Gaal saw his United side embarrassingly dumped out of the competition by Wolfsburg, Solskjaer was facing a similar result in Germany.
+Five years to the day since Louis van Gaal saw his United side embarrassingly dumped out of the competition by Wolfsburg, Solskjaer was facing a similar result in Germany.

 Whereas United were slow and sloppy, Nagelsmann's side were well-drilled, fast and neat in possession.